getnelson/nelson/docs/src/hugo/content/getting-started/first-use.md

 --repository hello-world
 ```

 This command will instruct the Nelson server to install a Github webhook on the repository specified, which will send subsequent Github Deployment events to Nelson.
-From here, we can

 ## Triggering a Deployment

 In most organizations where Nelson is being deployed, [continuous deployment](https://en.wikipedia.org/wiki/Continuous_delivery#Relationship_to_continuous_deployment) is an explicit goal.
 That is to say, merging changes into the mainline branch should trigger a deployment into the targeted datacenter(s).
 Nelson is integrated with Github for this purpose; listening to [Github Deployments](https://developer.github.com/v3/guides/delivering-deployments/) as a trigger for action.
-Whilst you are free to trigger this however you like (Nelson doesn't care, provided the invokation sends the desired [deployable specification](/getting-started/deployables.html)), but to make this easy the Nelson project provides a supporting tool called [Slipway](https://github.com/getnelson/slipway).
+You are free to trigger the deployment however you like - Nelson doesn't care, provided the invokation sends the desired [deployable specification](/getting-started/deployables.html)).
+In order to make triggering deployments easy the Nelson project provides a supporting tool called [Slipway](https://github.com/getnelson/slipway).
 Checkout <a href="/downloads.html">the downloads page</a> to find the latest release of Slipway and Nelson CLI.

 Often Slipway is installed and configured by your CI operator / administrator, but there is nothing preventing you from triggering a deployment from your local machine.
 Here's an example of deploying from a given Git that was pushed to remote: first, we generate the deployable protocol by supplying the name of the container image that we would like to specify as a deployable: